vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 path|string|Yes (can be empty)|Object (blob or folder) path (an empty string means the root of the container) upn|boolean|No|Should the API return *User Principal Name* (UPN) ; default is no, in which case the API returns object IDs (GUIDs)

 The first three parameters allow us to zero in on a specific object (blob or folder).
-When we send the request we receive something like:
+When we send the request, we receive something like:

 ```javascript
 {